kennydude/Search-Engine/README.markdown

 * CGI needs enabling
 * I have a DokuWiki set up at http://localhost/wiki/ which you will need the search.php file from the doku folder

+Also, in order to clean-up the folders and to build the internal search index you need to run `python index.py`

 Config.py
 ---------